-To maintain a low risk of injury and proper machine operation, if you ever observe any of the items below, shut down the machine immediately and fix the problem before continuing operations:
+To minimize your risk of injury and maintain proper machine operation, shut down the machine immediately if you ever observe any of the items below, and fix the problem before continuing operations:

 - Loose faceplate or mounting bolts.

 - Damaged center or tooling.

 - · Worn or damaged wires.

 - Loose machine components.

 - Any other unsafe condition.